 Again, you've got to ask!
 Here is an example of what the conversation could look like:

-YOU: “Now that I know what you think about our current financial situation (because you asked, see step 1 above), What do you want to do/have?
+YOU: “Now that I know what you think about our current financial situation (because you asked in step 1 above), what do you want to do/have?
 What motivates you?
-If money wasn't an issue, what would you want more than anything?” (or ask a similar question to help prompt them if they are stumped)
+If money wasn't an issue, what would you want more than anything?”
+(You can ask a similar question to help prompt them if they are stumped.)